-A member must have a minimum of five years of retirement service credit to qualify for a non- service-connected disability retirement.
-The benefit payable for a non-service-connected disability is equal to 1.8% of final compensation for each year of service not to exceed 1/3rd of final compensation.
+A member must have a minimum of five years of retirement service credit to qualify for a non- serviceconnected disability retirement.
+The general member benefit payable for a non-service-connected disability is equal to 90% of 1/6th of final compensation for each year of service not to exceed 1/3rd of final compensation.
+For safety members, the nonservice-connected disability retirement benefit payable is 90% of 1/5th of final compensation, not to exceed 1/3rd of final compensation.